 All you need to know to travel with an emotional support dog or cat

-The emotional support animals service is free of charge and is only available for flights within Mexico and from Mexico to Central America and vice versa.
+The emotional support animals service is free of charge and is available on the following routes:

 You must provide a document from a mental health specialist such as a psychiatrist, psychologist, or licensed clinical social worker.